aryalsan/nepal-municipalities/README.md

     // ..... other provinces
 ]
 ```
-## Usage
+## Sources

-You can use this JSON data for various purposes such as data analysis, application development, and more.
-Ensure to handle the data with care, as there might be minor inaccuracies.
+Compiled with the help of ChatGPT, Google, and the Election Commission of Nepal.
+Please note that there may exist spelling and character errors in both Nepali and English formats.

-Contribution
+## Contribution

 Feel free to contribute to this repository.
 If you find any errors or have suggestions for improvement, please create an issue or submit a pull request.